Biodiversity-Meets-Data/documentation/cloud-native.md

 ## Why Cloud-Native Formats?

-Traditional approaches (CSV files or API requests) often limits how modern biodiversity data analytics can be done.
+Traditional approaches (CSV files or API requests) often limits how modern data analytics can be done.
-CSV files can be slow and you must download entire dataset.
+CSV files can be slow and you must download entire dataset locally.
 APIs often impose rate limit, has limited query options.